-Students work very hard to create an impressive profile to gain admission into university of their choice, but sometimes, despite hard work they may end up with low GRE scores or an average academic score.
+Students work very hard to create an impressive profile to gain admission into the university of their choice, but sometimes, despite hard work, they may end up with low GRE scores or an average academic score.
 This often puts them in a quandary as to which universities to apply to?
 Which universities are GRE centric and which are academic-centric?
 A common thought that prevails among students is that they must analyze what is stronger in their profile- GRE or GPA and accordingly apply to a university which is either GRE centric or academic-centric.
 Though this may sound simple, but in reality, the selection procedure is highly unpredictable and irrespective of the score and academics, one cannot be certain of securing admission.
 Hence, you cannot exclusively categorize any of the universities as “GRE-centric” or “academic-centric” and universities won’t directly tell you either.
-Universities however do have cut-off scores with regards to GRE scores and GPAs.
-Hence, conducting a preliminary research and looking up the universities’ past year admission records and the scores of previously accepted students will be an indicator of university’s preference.
-List of academic-centric and GRE-centric universities
+Universities, however, do have cut-off scores with regards to GRE scores and GPAs.
+Hence, conducting a preliminary research and looking up the universities’ past year admission records and the scores of previously accepted students will be an indicator of a university’s preference.

-As the name suggests, GRE centric Universities give significant importance to your GRE and TOEFL scores.
+As the name suggests, GRE cent cut off universities give significant importance to your GRE and TOEFL scores.
 These scores act as filtering criteria.
 This implies that GRE centric universities will not look into your profile if your score is below the cut off score limit set by the university.
 Most of the Ivy League or top universities are GRE centric.

 A tentative list of GRE centric universities in the USA are-